We’ll walk through exactly how long to cook 3 lb meatloaf at 375 for the best, juiciest results. So let’s learn the secrets to perfect results

 Picture this – the timer goes off, but how can you be sure your meatloaf is fully cooked without overdoing it?
 Here are some reliable ways to test for doneness:

-- Use an instant read thermometer: Insert the probe into the center of the meatloaf and check the temperature reads 160-165°F. This guarantees it’s safe to eat.
+• Use an instant-read thermometer: Insert the probe into the centre of the meatloaf and check the temperature, which reads 160-165°F. This guarantees it’s safe to eat.

-- Check internal color: A properly cooked meatloaf will be mostly brown throughout with no traces of pink.
+• Check internal colour: A properly cooked meatloaf will be mostly brown throughout with no traces of pink.
 Poke it with a knife to peek inside.

-- Check for firmness: Press the center with your finger.
-The meat should feel very firm with no mushiness.
+• Check for firmness: Press the centre with your finger.
+The meat should feel very firm with no sentimentality.

-The thermometer is the most foolproof way, but using multiple tests helps ensure your meatloaf is cooked through without cutting into it too soon.
-Remove it from the oven as soon as it tests done to prevent overbaking.
+The thermometer is the most foolproof way, but using multiple tests helps ensure your meatloaf is cooked without cutting into it too soon.
+Please remove it from the oven as soon as it tests done to prevent overbaking.

 Step-by-Step Cooking Time for a 3 lb Meatloaf at 375°F

-- Form the meatloaf mixture into a loaf shape in a pan lightly coated with oil.
+1. Form the meatloaf mixture into a loaf shape lightly coated with oil in a pan.

-- Bake at 375°F for 45 minutes initially.
-This allows the exterior to brown and cooks a portion of the inside.
+2. Bake at 375°F for 45 minutes initially.
+This makes the exterior brown and cooks a portion of the inside.

-- Once the center reaches 160°F, remove it from the oven immediately.
+4. Once the centre reaches 160°F, remove it from the oven immediately?
 The temperature will rise slightly as it rests.

 This method ensures even cooking throughout and prevents overbaking on the edges.
 Your meatloaf will turn out perfectly moist!